-For any suggestions for future activities please leave a message in our online Suggestion Box on the Members Only page.
+If you have any suggestions for future excursions or activities please leave a message in our actual Suggestion Box on the front desk in the NFHS reception room or on our online Suggestion Box on the Members Only page.

 Keep up to date with every activity that is happening here and on our calendar.
 We love your company for Social events but we need your help on special days.

 Kurri Kurri ANZAC Day Trip

 When: 10.00 am

 Bring: a hat and sunscreen for outside; camera